Once, while taking a casual stroll through the apiary, I noticed something odd.

-Whenever food is scarce, the looting begins.
+Whenever food is scarce, looting begins.
 When spring hits, blooms from different types of trees and wildflowers, and the neighborhood gardens and lawns are filled with a buzz of activity.

 In a few short weeks, you welcome summer, and by then, the blooms that nourished our six-legged friends have transformed into fruits and seeds of various varieties, which is great for our pallet but leaves nothing for the bees.

-The promise of anti-oxidants and body cleanses aren’t enough to get bees to switch diets, and they are still on the hunt for nectar.
+The promise of anti-oxidants and body cleanses isn’t enough to get bees to switch diets, and they are still on the hunt for nectar.
 It’s still warm, so they are actively searching outside the hive for good sources of nectar.
 If, at that time, they come across a small colony that has put aside some food for a rainy day, then they seize the day.

 2. Hive Inspections

-Whenever you take a peek inside the hive, you create an enormous entryway giving outsiders direct access to the honey stores.
+Whenever you take a peek inside the hive, you create an enormous entryway, giving outsiders direct access to the honey stores.
 Since honey is stored in frames closest to the roof/outer cover, opening the hive creates vulnerability of the stores, and bees from the other hives in your apiary are quick to take advantage of this.